jayantmukho/su2code.github.io/_tutorials/compressible_flow/UQ_NACA0012.md

     ```
     $ compute_uncertainty.py -f turb_NACA0012_uq.cfg -n NP
     ```
- 4. SU2 will create a sub-directory for each simulation and run the simulations sequentially.
+ 4. The python script will create a sub-directory for each simulation and run the simulations sequentially.
 It will also print residual updates with each iteration of the flow solver.
-Each p     rturbed simulation will terminate after reaching the specified convergence criteria.
+Each perturbed simulation will terminate after reaching the specified convergence criteria.
 As soon as one simulation is completed, the next one will begin in a new sub-directory.
- 5. Files containing the results will be written at the end of each simulation.
+ 5. Files containing the results will be written at the end of each perturbed simulation in the respective subdirectory.
 The flow solutions can be visualized in ParaView (.vtk) or Tecplot (.dat for ASCII).

 #### Individual Perturbed Simulations

 To run each individual perturbed simulation seperately, configuration options for each simulation need to be defined.
 Follow these steps in the command line.
  1. Move to the directory containing the config file ([turb_NACA0012_uq.cfg](../../UQ_NACA0012/turb_NACA0012_uq.cfg)) and the mesh file ([mesh_n0012_225-65.su2](../../UQ_NACA0012/mesh_n0012_225-65.su2)).
- 2. Create a sub-directory named `1c` and copy the configuration file and mesh file within this directory.
+ 2. Create a sub-directory named `1c` (named after the 1st perturbation) and copy the configuration file and mesh file within this directory.
- 3. In the configuration file, copy the set of options mentioned above into the configuration file.
+ 3. Move to this subdirectory and in the configuration file, copy the set of options mentioned above.
  4. If running in series, make sure that the SU2 tools were compiled, installed, and that their install location was added to your path.
 Enter the following in the command line:

  	```
-    $ SU2 turb_NACA0012_uq.cfg
+    $ SU2_CFD turb_NACA0012_uq.cfg
     ```

- 5. Run the python script which will automatically call SU2_CFD and will perform the simulation using `NP` number of processors by entering in the command line:
+ 5. If running in parallel, make sure that the SU2 tools were compiled with parallel support, installed, and that their install location was added to your path.
+Run the python script which will automatically call SU2_CFD and will perform the simulation using `NP` number of processors by entering in the command line:

     ```
     $ parallel_computation.py -n NP -f turb_ONERAM6.cfg
     ```

- 3. SU2 will print residual updates with each iteration of the flow solver, and the simulation will terminate after reaching the specified convergence criteria.
+ 6. SU2 will print residual updates with each iteration of the flow solver, and this first perturbed simulation will terminate after reaching the specified convergence criteria.
+The solution files
- 4. The python script will automatically call the `SU2_SOL` executable for generating visualization files from the native restart file written during runtime.
-The flow solution can then be visualized in ParaView (.vtk) or Tecplot (.dat for ASCII).
+ 7. Files containing the results will be written upon exiting SU2.
+ 8. Steps 2 onwards will have to be repeated for each of the 4 remaining perturbed simulations.
+In each case, the sub-directory should be named, and the configuration options changed (COMPONENTALITY and PERMUTE), according to convention illustrated in Table (1).

 ### Results

+In order to obtain the interval bounds of the

 Results for the turbulent flow over the ONERA M6 wing are shown below.
 As part of this tutorial a coarse mesh has been provided, but for comparison the results obtained by using a refined mesh (9,252,922 nodes) as well as experimental results are shown.